ifed3/PBR/web_frontend/readme.md

 # Hosting locally

-Set working directory to that of the frontend folder in the terminal
+Set working directory to that of the frontend folder

 ```
 $ bundle install